bot-fly/terraform/README.md

 ## Use

-1. Put your web files in a directory called `content`.
-This name is required.
-2. At the same level, create a directory called (for example) `terraform`.
-3. In the Terraform directory, create a `main.tf` file calling the module thuly:
+1. In the directory with your web files, create a `main.tf` file calling the module, including a bucket name:
   ```
   terraform {
     required_providers {